 Kinesiology Accelerated Program

 The goal of the program is to produce graduates with an in-depth understanding of the fundamentals of kinesiology and a broad set of professional skills.
 The curriculum includes both coursework and laboratory research experience.
-Program options include:
+Catalog information for each program option:

 Graduates will be well-equipped either to seek applied professional positions or pursue advanced degrees.
 The advantages of the combined degree to students seeking private sector employment will be entry level positions with higher-level responsibilities, higher pay, and opportunities for more rapid advancement.
 The rigorous training and combined B.S./M.S. will offer a competitive advantage in the admissions process to students interested in pursuing doctoral (PhD), professional (MD, PT, PA, MPH, Chiropractic) or combined (MD/PhD) degrees.